 You will find polyester and acetate fabric in all colors.
 Initially, Acetate was difficult to dye.
 But since then, scientists have found a solution for it; acetate fabrics are now easily dyeable and resist fading.
 Now it is available in a variety of deep colors.
-Polyester fabric is also easily dyeable.
-Both are dyed with disperse dyes.
+Acetate and Polyester fabrics can be dyed with disperse dyes.

 Polyester fabrics may pill.
 Acetate fabrics usually do not pill.